GordyD/vagrant-chef-node-postgres-elastic-redis/README.md

-## A Node.js dev Virtual Machine provisioned by Chef
+## A Node.js and Rails dev Virtual Machine provisioned by Chef

 This is a personal experiment to simplify spinning up a dev box for Node.js projects.
 I intend to expand the provisioning to deploy Yeoman to aid